[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 The G20 has adopted a consensus declaration on its attitude to the war in Ukraine, Indian Prime Minister Narendra Modi announced early on in the meeting of the world’s leading economies in New Delhi on September 9, saying that negotiators had resolved deep differences over the wording on the war in Ukraine.
 However, a final text was not released and forging a consensus will remain difficult.

 The G20 also agreed to add the African Union as the newest member.
-As bne IntelliNews reported, including the African Union gives the 54 countries on the continent a bigger voice on the international stage allowing them to better to collectively lobby for their interests.
+As bne IntelliNews reported, including the AU gives the 54 countries on the continent a bigger voice on the international stage, allowing them to better to collectively lobby for their interests.
 It also shifts the geopolitical centre of gravity of the now G21 towards the emerging world.

-Kenyan President William Ruto said the African Union’s entry into the G20 will “give African interests and perspectives voice and visibility in this important body,” Al Jazeera reported.
+Kenyan President William Ruto said the AU’s entry into the G20 will “give African interests and perspectives voice and visibility in this important body,” Al Jazeera reported.

 “With Africa poised to grow in the coming years, a seat will allow it to shape the decisions of G20 to ensure the continent’s interests are advanced.
 The outcome of the just-concluded Africa Climate Summit – including fundamental reforms of international financial institutions and multilateral development banks – is one thing that AU will advance,” said Ruto.